tcsvn/pyadlml/docs/user_guide/datasets.rst

 Merge overlapping activities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This package does not allow for an activity to overlap an other.
-To resolve overlapping activities use the following tool.
+Within pyadlml, activities are considered to occur strictly sequential, meaning that one activity cannot overlap with another activity.
+To resolve situations where activities overlap, pyadlml provides the following tool.

 ::